keith-kurak/pico-8-codemash-2023/exercises/09-progression.md

 Further motivate the player to proceed forward by creating level progression
 ## Tasks
 1. Update a "level" value each time the map regenerates
-2. Change the backdrop color when the level changes
+2. Visual/ audio cue for when the level changes
 3. Increase the difficulty as the level increases
 4. Add a basic "title screen" state
 ## Useful info